 The best place to share all this is in the PokerStars School Poker Forum, where you can join the discussions on all poker matters.
 You can post the hand histories of that tricky pot, or you can see the hands that other players are posting, and decide what you would have done in their situation.

 Our team of expert tutors will reply to your queries on the forums and take your game to the next level.
 Look for the invitations to post in the forum that are scattered throughout the course.
 Save the details of any noteworthy encounters at the tables and ask for feedback.
-To start your own thread in the forum just click on this link and select 'New Topic.
+To start your own thread in the forum just click on this link, log-in, and start posting today.